Reconstruction of the garden of the House of the Painters in Pompeii |

 Influences

-of the House of the Vettii in Pompeii
+Reconstruction of the garden of the House of the Vettii in Pompeii |

 Roman gardens were influenced by Egyptian, Persian, and Greek gardening techniques.
 Formal gardens existed in Egypt as early as 2800 BC.
 During the eighteenth dynasty of Egypt, gardening techniques were fully developed and beautified the homes of the wealthy.
 Porticos were developed to connect the home with the outdoors and created outdoor living spaces.
 Persian gardens developed according to the needs of the arid land.
 The gardens were enclosed to protect from drought and were rich and fertile in contrast to the dry and arid Persian terrain.
 Pleasure gardens originated from Greek farm gardens, which served the functional purpose of growing fruit.
 As Alexander the Great conquered parts of Western Asia, he brought back with him new varieties of fruits and plants that prompted a renewed interest in horticulture among Greek people.